 Royal Schiphol Group's leverage increased in 2008 to finance the payment of a €500 million special dividend and the net investment of €168 million in Groupe ADP shares.
 Since then, Royal Schiphol Group key credit metrics have markedly improved as debt levels have been kept fairly stable whilst cash generation has grown.
 Some of this improvement in leverage metrics was, however, temporary as it reflected higher than expected traffic growth, which triggered a regulatory claw-back mechanism that was partly responsible for the 6.8%, 11.6% and 7.1% decreases in aeronautical charges applied in 2015, 2016 and 2017, respectively.
-However, increases in aeronautical charges resumed in 2018 and 2019 (+5.4% and +10.7%, respectively), reflecting increasing investments, the constraints on growth and the new regulatory settlement.
+However, increases in aeronautical charges resumed in 2018, 2019 and 2020 (+5.4%, +10.7% and +8.7% respectively), reflecting increasing investments, the constraints on growth and the new regulatory settlement.

-Aeronautical charges are expected to continue to increase as capital expenditures at Royal Schiphol Group continued to grow to EUR 859 million in 2019 compared to EUR 561 million in 2018.
-The regulatory settlement provides for an increase in aeronautical tariffs of, on average, 8.7% and 4.2% in 2020 and 2021, respectively.
+Aeronautical charges are expected to continue to increase as capital expenditures at Royal Schiphol Group remained substantial with €787 million in 2020, compared with €860 million in 2019.
+The regulatory settlement provides for an increase in aeronautical tariffs of 5% in 2021.
 The increase in applied aeronautical tariffs together with the regulatory revenue allowance resulting from differences in traffic volumes will contribute to supporting Royal Schiphol Group's credit profile, at a time when the company faces sharp decline in passenger traffic and revenues.